 Here’s a quick list of the top mistakes we often see when someone comes to us and asks us to review their personal insurance.
 The items are in no particular order:

-Deductibles Too Low – $250 and $500 deductibles became popular 30 or so years ago.
-They haven’t increased much since.
-That means you were assuming much more of the risk 30 years ago than you are today if you still have a $250 or $500 deductible.
-And you’re paying for it.
+$250 and $500 deductibles became popular 30 or so years ago when vehicles were a lot cheaper.
 You might be surprised at how much money you could save if you went with a $1,000 or $1,500 deductible.
-Insurance is supposed to for calamities.
-It’s ok if that deductible hurts a little at claim time, it’s supposed to and you keep lower deductible you’re still paying for it, it’s just part of your premium.
+Insurance is supposed to for catastrophes.
+It’s okay if that deductible hurts a little when you have a claim.
+It’s supposed to.
+If you keep a low deductible, you’re still paying for it – it’s just part of your premium.